-4.2 A comparison of water balance among BL3 ICRISAT and Velchal watershed
+A comparison of water balance among BL3 ICRISAT and Velchal watershed

-A comparison of water balance components between the well managed ICRISAT BL3 watershed and the Velchal community site ("current Jatropha" scenario) shows (Table 2) that a larger part of the rainfall formed green water flows (i.e. evapotranspiration) at the well managed site (80-90% compared with 40-60% respectively).
-This means that only a small fraction (10-20%) of the total rainfall generated blue water flows (runoff and groundwater recharge) at the ICRISAT BL3 location.
+A comparison of water balance components between the well-managed ICRISAT BL3 watershed and the Velchal community site (Current Jatropha scenario) shows (Table 2) that a larger part of the rainfall formed green water flows (i.e. evapotranspiration) at the well-managed site (80-90% compared with 40-60%, respectively).
+This means that only a small fraction (10-20%) of the total rainfall generated blue water flows (runoff and groundwater recharge) at the

+ICRISAT BL3 location.
 During dry years, blue water generation was lower than green water generation at both sites.
-The division between green and blue water components for Jatropha at the well managed site corresponds well with those observed for many water demanding cereal crops53.
+The division between green and blue water components for Jatropha at the well-managed site corresponds well with those observed for many water-demanding cereal crops.
+54

-4.3 Sediment transport and soil loss
+Sediment transport and soil loss

-Currently, the estimated average soil loss in the Velchal watershed is between 10-15 tons ha-1yr-1.
+Currently, the estimated average soil loss in the Velchal watershed is between 10 and 15 tons ha-1yr-1.
 Because the soil depth is low and the available water holding capacity is poor in the watershed, large runoff is commonly generated during rain, with the capacity to carry large amounts of sediments.
-Soil loss was found to increase exponentially with rainfall intensity, and varied with land-use (Fig. 7a), so that the highest soil loss occurred at high rainfall intensities under wasteland conditions.
-Cumulative soil loss generated at the watershed outlet over a ten year period showed that Jatropha cultivation resulted in a reduction of the total soil loss amount of nearly 50% compared to the wasteland state

-(Fig. 7b).
-With improved soil condition (Long-term Jatropha scenario), soil loss decreased even further.
+Soil loss was found to increase exponentially with rainfall intensity, and varied with land use (Fig. 7(a)), so that the highest soil loss occurred at high rainfall intensities under wasteland conditions.
+Cumulative soil loss generated at the watershed outlet over a ten-year period showed that Jatropha cultivation resulted in a reduction of the total soil loss amount of nearly 50% compared to the wasteland state (Fig. 7(b)).
+With improved soil conditions (Long-term Jatropha scenario), soil loss decreased even further.